-Study Skills programme – All students take part in a study skills programme facilitated throughout both years through life skills tutor time and key events.
-Links with local universities and internal provision provide workshops to develop revision skills, organisation, resilience to give students to tool to meet the challenges of A levels.
+Study Skills – All students take part in a study skills programme facilitated throughout both years through life skills tutor time and key events.
+Links with local universities, external agencies and internal provision provide workshops to develop revision skills, organisation skills and resilience to give students the tools to meet the challenges of A levels.

 Careers Programme – As a Catholic School our core mission is to support each individual to become the best they can be, to live life to the full.
 To this end our careers programme is at the heart of empowering students to set personal goals which drive progress and attainment.
 A bespoke programme has been developed for the Sixth form to ensure individual needs are met and activities are appropriate to students’ stages of career learning.
-This is delivered through Life skills, tutor time, subject areas and key events.
-Throughout the year students will engage with employers from a variety of sectors, some of which will be during the school’s enrichment week in the summer term.
+This is delivered through Life skills, tutor time, subject areas and key events, such as attending a careers fair at St. James’ Park.
+Throughout the year students will engage with employers from a variety of sectors to prepare students for their post-18 decisions.

 Enrichment week – Each year students spend the final week of term developing skills and taking part in experiences outside the subject curriculum in a real-life context.
 Opportunities to engage with employers are planned and taster days at local universities.
 These encounters build on their understanding of local labour market, job roles, and routes into further education.
 They build aspirations and support informed choices.